 We return to Kathmandu, flying from the eastern town of Biratnagar back to the capital for our last two nights in Nepal.
 If we are lucky during this flight, we may have a good view of Everest, Kanchenjunga, and several other peaks all above 8000 metres.
 The following day we make our second visit to Phulchowki, where the constant throughput of birds at this time of year means we will enjoy different birding from our earlier visit, boosting our lists during a relaxing birding day.
 It is important to have an extra day in Kathmandu at the end of the holiday, as flights can be disrupted by weather, and this reduces chances of delays affecting our international flight.
-We stay again at the excellent Shambala Hotel for three more nights www.shambalahotel.com before taking our flight home on DAY 14: Tues 24th.
+We stay again at the excellent Shambala Hotel for two more nights www.shambalahotel.com before taking our flight home on DAY 14: Tues 24th.

 DAYS 14 - 15: Tues 21 March - Wed 22 March 2023

 On Tuesday morning we enjoy an exhilarating panoramic flight towards the summit of Mount Everest.
 This really is one of those 'bucket-list' experiences which will live in your memory forever.
 In the afternoon another memorable experience, as we take a guided tour of some of the special sites of Kathmandu.
 We also allow time for shopping in the good-value bazaar of nearby Thamel district, or just a final chance to relax in the excellent Shambala Hotel for another night.
 We travel home to the UK on DAY 15: Wed 25th.

 Our afternoon sightseeing excursion will probably take us to two key sites, and top targets (subject to opening restrictions, traffic considerations etc) will be;